krzemienski/awesome-from-stars/README.md

 * [matryer/xbar](https://github.com/matryer/xbar): Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)
 * [matryer/xbar-plugins](https://github.com/matryer/xbar-plugins): Plugin repository for xbar (the BitBar reboot)
 * [xbmc/xbmc](https://github.com/xbmc/xbmc): Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for Android, BSD, Linux, macOS, iOS, tvOS and Windows.
-* [conorluddy/xc-mcp](https://github.com/conorluddy/xc-mcp): XCode CLI MCP: Convenience wrapper for Xcode CLI tools, reduces LLM token burn via progressive disclosure of tool call responses.
-Claude plugin version with skills coming next...
+* [conorluddy/xc-mcp](https://github.com/conorluddy/xc-mcp): XCode CLI MCP: Convenience wrapper for Xcode CLI tools & iOS Simulator.
+Progressive disclosure of tool responses to reduce context usage.
+Use --mini param for build-only with tiny context footprint.
 * [facebookarchive/xcbuild](https://github.com/facebookarchive/xcbuild): Xcode-compatible build tool.
 * [XCTEQ/XCFit](https://github.com/XCTEQ/XCFit): Full Stack Protocol Oriented BDD in Xcode for iOS app with Swift using XCUITest, Cucumberish and FitNesse
 * [DaveWoodCom/XCGLogger](https://github.com/DaveWoodCom/XCGLogger): A debug log framework for use in Swift projects.
 Allows you to log details to the console (and optionally a file), just like you would have with NSLog() or print(), but with additional information, such as the date, function name, filename and line number.